scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

   `RealUptimeClient` and `TestUptimeClient`,
   that bind `F` to `Future` and `Id` respectively;

-- write out the method header for `getUptime` in each case to verify that it compiles.
+- write out the method signature for `getUptime` in each case to verify that it compiles.

 <div class="solution">